 I was already pissed at the theater myself.
 While doing my laundry earlier in the morning, I had eaten a bagel with cream cheese for breakfast.
 Then, I had to leave my apartment before 11AM to make sure I got to the movie on time.
 This didn’t leave me much time to get lunch and I knew the bagel wasn’t going to hold me over through the flick.
 So, I had decided my “lunch” would be a bag of popcorn.
 But of course since it was so early and this was the first movie of the day, they hadn’t made the popcorn yet.
 My “lunch” then consisted of four Reese’s Peanut Butter Cups.
 The Pioneer’s a cool new theater in NYC showing independent films, but they need a new dude to open the place early on Sunday.
 This jerk was a real dingleberry.
 I don’t know what the outcome was because I left, but the theater was in the wrong since it put out bogus information.
 I don’t care if the guy stayed for the wrong movie or not, he deserved to stay for DIVINE TRASH.

 Then what royally sucked was after the movie was I was seriously jonesin’ for some Mr. Softee ice cream, you know, one of those soft-serve ice cream trucks that parks alongside the curb and plays that nerve-jangling cutesy kid music.
-It must have been 70 degrees out, a brilliantly bright sunny day and not a single goddamn one Mr. Softee truck.
+It must have been 70 degrees out, a brilliantly bright sunny day and not a single Mr. Softee truck.
 I expect to read in the newspaper that Mayor Giuliani has banned the ice cream trucks because they’re a traffic menace or some nonsense.

 So, I had to settle for some frozen yogurt instead.
 It was alright.
 I think I got peanut butter flavor.
 I don’t know what it was, but fate was forcing me to have peanut butter snacks this day.
 This chick I sit next to at work said to me the other day, “I think peanut butter should be its own food group.”
 I agree with her.